Shay Mitchell Defends Herself Against Mommy-Shamers

 “Luckily it didn’t end up being a catastrophe, though it certainly looked like it could be headed that way at one point!
 My assistant came up with that idea, and I just thought ‘This is the craziest thing I’ve ever seen.’
 I was looking at other [sex reveal videos] and I had never seen anyone do something like that,” Mitchell explained of the sex reveal in an interview with Refinery29.

-Mitchell will always find the humor in motherhood — and, apparently, mommy-shamers.
+Mitchell will always find the humour in motherhood — and, apparently, mommy-shamers.

 Refinery29 reached out to Mitchell for comment.